Gediminas Orelik

-Gediminas Orelik (Gediminas Orelikas) (born 14 May 1990) is a Lithuanian professional basketball player for Lietkabelis Panevėžys of the Lithuanian Basketball League (LKL) and the EuroCup.
+Gediminas Orelik (Gediminas Orelikas) (born 14 May 1990) is a Lithuanian professional basketball player.
 He primarily plays at power forward position.

 Professional career

 At the conclusion of the Lithuanian League's 2012–13 season, Orelik won the league's season MVP award, after averaging 17.1 points per game, 5.4 rebounds per game, and 21.2 efficiency points per game.
 On 17 May 2013, it was announced that Orelik signed with Lietuvos rytas Vilnius.

 On 1 August 2016, Orelik signed with Banvit of the Turkish Basketbol Süper Ligi (BSL).